gugarosa/python_api_boilerplate/README.md

 ## Package guidelines

 1. The very first information you need is in the very **next** section.
-2. **Installing** is also easy, if you wish to read the code and bump yourself into, just follow along.
+2. **Installing** is also easy if you wish to read the code and bump yourself into, follow along.
 3. Note that there might be some **additional** steps in order to use our solutions.
 4. If there is a problem, please do not **hesitate**, call us.